SzymonDawi/ParallelMandelbrot/README.md

 * Scheduling Policy
     * Here you can decide which scheduling policy you will use to parallelise the Mandelbrot set.
     * Static-block, Static-cyclic, Dynamic and Guided are currently supported.
+* Chunk Method
+    * Here you can select between chunking by column or chunking by row.
+    * This will change how work is assigned to threads.
 * Chunk Size
     * Here you can decide what chunk size you will use to parallelise the Mandelbrot set.
+    * The work is chunked by column or row.
-    * All images are currently 1280x720 therefore you have 921,600 pixels that could be parallelised.
-As one thread will always have this chunk size, when you have two or more threads you will have the option from 1 to 460,800 pixels as your chunk size.
+    * All images are currently 1280x720 therefore you have either 1280 or 720 columns or rows that could be parallelised.
+    * You can can choose any number between 1 and 1280 or 720.
 * Change Image View
     * Here you will decide if you will see the finished image or a related image that shows what sections are being worked on at each point in time.
     * Selecting "Mandelbrot" will show the Mandelbrot image, selecting "Parallel Visualisation" will show what threads are working on what part of the image.